Dermatological Diseases Short Question And Answer

 Oral Medicine Dermatological Diseases Short Essays

 Question 1.
-Lupus erythematosus.
+Lupus Erythematosus.

 Answer:

-Lupus erythematosus
+Lupus Erythematosus

-It is an autoimmune disorder characterized by the destruction of tissue due to the deposition of autoantibodies and immune complexes within it
+Lupus Erythematosus is an autoimmune disorder characterized by the destruction of tissue due to the deposition of autoantibodies and immune complexes within it

-Lupus erythematosus Types:
+Lupus Erythematosus Types:

 Oral medicine Dermatological Diseases Systemic And Discoid Lupus Erythematosus

-Lupus erythematosus Generalized symptoms
+Lupus Erythematosus Generalized symptoms

 • Fever